Get my free newsletter on SEO for Shopify stores

 This shift means that you should start thinking about the content opportunities and initiatives you’ll want to pursue 1, 3, and 5+ years out.
 Start by answering these questions:

 (Uncertain on the answers to any of these questions?
 Then you should reach out to your customers and ask them.
-Market research and customer research to better understand your customers is an incredibly impactful part of your SEO.)
+Market research and customer research to better understand your customers is an incredibly impactful part of your SEO.
+If you want guidance getting started with content, my SEO coaching can help.)

 That will give you a sense of where your market is spending their time and what content they’re seeking out.
 From there, you’ll want to ask yourself how you can start creating the content — the articles, guides, podcasts, tweets, newsletters, and or videos — that your market is looking for.